engisalor/sketch-grammar-explorer/README.md

 **Saving and converting calls**

-`Parse()` is used to read API calls, but it can save call dictionaries and convert them to/from JSON and YAML files.
+`parse()` is used to read API calls, but it can save call dictionaries and convert them to/from JSON and YAML files.
 Use `dest="<filepath>"` to save an object to file with the desired format.

 **Logging and error handling**

-- a bad response stops jobs immediately
+- a bad response stops jobs immediately if `halt=True`
-- API errors are tracked when `output="json"` or a sqlite database
+- error information is saved when using sqlite
 - `summary()` fetches job details from `Call` objects

 Logging levels print the following information:

 - `critical` - nothing
 - `error` - TBD
-- `warning` - each API error with its call id
+- `warning` - each API/response error with its call id
 - `info` - progress and job summary
 - `debug` - everything

 ## About

-SGEX has been developed to meet research needs at the University of Granada (Spain) Translation and Interpreting Department, in part to support the computational linguistics techniques that feed the [EcoLexicon](https://lexicon.ugr.es/) terminological knowledge base (see the articles [here](https://aclanthology.org/W16-4709/) and [here](https://arxiv.org/pdf/1804.05294.pdf) for an introduction).
+SGEX has been developed to meet research needs at the University of Granada (Spain) Translation and Interpreting Department.
+See the [LexiCon research group](http://lexicon.ugr.es/) for related projects.

-The name refers to sketch grammars, which are series of generalized corpus queries in Sketch Engine that are useful for studying terminology and other lexical items (see their [bibliography](https://www.sketchengine.eu/bibliography-of-sketch-engine/)).
+The name refers to sketch grammars, which are series of generalized corpus queries in Sketch Engine (see their [bibliography](https://www.sketchengine.eu/bibliography-of-sketch-engine/)).

 Questions, suggestions, and support are welcome.